 Numerical results for the internal field, bistatic radar cross section, and physical and equivalent surface currents along the perimeter of a cross section of the obstacle are presented for three different geometries--a sphere, a cube and a finite cylinder.
 These results are studied for various electrical sizes, permittivity values, chirality values, aperture sizes and aperture types.
 Convergence as the number of unknowns is increased is also studied.

 In an appendix, a technique to reduce the order of the moment matrix is presented.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Altunkilic, Fikret, "Transmission through an arbitrary aperture in an arbitrary three-dimensional conducting surface enclosing chiral material" (2007).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 49.
+49.